ajwdewit/agera5tools/doc/user_guide.rst

       --help             Show this message and exit.

 Without those options, the build command only downloads NetCDF files but does not load anything in the database or export to CSV.
-It will therefore issue a warning that no output will be written.
+It will therefore issue a warning that no output will be written to the database.

-The background of implementing these options is that the database loading of agera5tools relies on the `to_sql()` functionality of `pandas` which is a relatively slow method.
-For small setups this is fine and you can directly load by specifying `--to_database`.
+The background of implementing these options is that (except for DuckDB) the database loading of agera5tools relies on the `to_sql()` functionality of `pandas` which is a relatively slow method.
 However, for setups over large regions, this can be very slow and instead you want to export to CSV files.
 Next you can load the database by using dedicated loading tools such as `pgloader`_ for postgress, `sqlloader`_ for ORACLE and MySQL `LOAD DATA` statements which take the CSV files as input.
+Note that this latter does not apply to DuckDB which can load data directly from pandas dataframes very efficiently

-Alternatively, you can use the `buildym` to build the database for a specific year/month.
+Alternatively, you can use the `buildym` command to build the database for a specific year/month.
 This can be useful in certain situations where you want to force building of CSV files for database loading for a specific year/month.

 .. code:: bash